soderling-lab/SynaptopathyProteomics/docs/Methods.md

 intensities within experimental batches.
 Sample loading normalization scales the run-level intensity sums across all 11 channels within an experiment to be equal.
 Intensity data were multiplied by a factor such that the mean sum of all columns within an experiment were equal.
-This normalization step reflects the assumption that an equal amount of protein was processed for MS from each TMT-replicate.

 ### Peptide level filtering
 Peptides that contained any missing QC values, more than two missing biological replicates,